CoBRA: Programming Cognitive Bias in Social Agents Using Classic Social Science Experiments: Understanding Agent Specification

-We then measured the agent’s framing preference using a five-point Likert multiple-choice scale: strong preference for the positive frame, preference for the positive frame, no preference, preference for the negative frame, and strong preference for the negative frame.
+We then asked the agent to answer a five-point Likert-style multiple-choice question, with options ranging from a strong preference for the positively framed, through intermediate and neutral choices, to a strong preference for the negatively framed.

+We created agents using a representative implicit specification method (e.g.,~\cite{Gen_Agent}) and four foundation models.
+We created three agents using this approach: \textbf{Common}, \textbf{Economist}, and \textbf{Blank} (i.e., no specification).
+We adopted the \textit{John Lin} prompt from~\cite{Gen_Agent}—\textit{``John Lin is a pharmacy shopkeeper at the Willow Market who loves to help people...''}—to represent the Common persona.
+In the Economist condition, we modified only the profession, changing ``a pharmacy shopkeeper at the Willow Market'' to ``a professor of economics at a nearby college,'' while keeping other details identical.

-\textbf{Models and repetitions}.
-We then tested the agent specifications across four models—Mistral 7B, Gemma2 9B, GPT-4o Mini, and DeepSeek-v3—using a temperature of 0.25.
+We then tested the agents powered by four models—Mistral 7B, Gemma2 9B, GPT-4o Mini, and DeepSeek-v3—with a temperature of 0.25.
 We intentionally used a low, more deterministic temperature of 0.25 to minimize randomness.
-Each example was evaluated using 15 scenario prompts, each with varying positive and negative frames, repeated 10 times, resulting in a total of 150 queries.
-The frequency of choice selections was recorded for analysis.
+We queried each agent 10 times per scenario, yielding 150 total responses, and recorded the frequency of each choice for analysis.
+We then summarized responses by summing the weighted frequency difference, ranging from -2 (fully prefers the negative frame) to +2 (fully prefers the positive frame), with 0 indicating no preference.